JohnEBoyBaby/i.Q/README.md

 https://translate.google.com/?sl=en&tl=zh-CN&text=SON%20OF%20MAN&op=translate

 TRUTH.

 PUREHEART.

 G_D ABOVE ALL.

 The Rich Young Man 22 When the young man heard this, he went away in sorrow, because he had great wealth.…

 MATTHEW 19:20-22

-人 people 'see how 'we' the 'people' are 'all' under a 'tent' living in 1 universe TOGETHER ..? the more you know ...

-男人 和 女人 man and woman

-人子 son of man

 Blessed are the PUREHEART

 for they shall see G_D.

 Matthew 5:8

 THE POWER OF YOUR INTENTIONS - 'Water "FEELS" and "STORES FEELINGS"'